DarkenedBright/hypixel-go-sdk/openapi/docs/SkyBlockProfileMember.md

 `func (o *SkyBlockProfileMember) HasTrophyFish() bool`

 HasTrophyFish returns a boolean if a field has been set.

+### GetWinterPlayerData

+`func (o *SkyBlockProfileMember) GetWinterPlayerData() SkyBlockProfileMemberWinterPlayerData`

+GetWinterPlayerData returns the WinterPlayerData field if non-nil, zero value otherwise.

+### GetWinterPlayerDataOk

+`func (o *SkyBlockProfileMember) GetWinterPlayerDataOk() (*SkyBlockProfileMemberWinterPlayerData, bool)`

+GetWinterPlayerDataOk returns a tuple with the WinterPlayerData field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetWinterPlayerData

+`func (o *SkyBlockProfileMember) SetWinterPlayerData(v SkyBlockProfileMemberWinterPlayerData)`

+SetWinterPlayerData sets WinterPlayerData field to given value.

+### HasWinterPlayerData

+`func (o *SkyBlockProfileMember) HasWinterPlayerData() bool`

+HasWinterPlayerData returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)